codex-academy/angular-intro/create-an-api.md

 You now need to extend the API you created earlier to use MongoDB to persist data.

-Here is an example of the API route which add a todo:
+Here is an example of the API route which adds a todo:

 ```javascript
 // the mongodb url